aws/amazon-documentdb-jdbc-driver/src/markdown/schema/schema-discovery.md

    document and for arrays, the array index.
-4. Virtual tables created will use the naming convention `collection_field`, where the name of the table is the name of the collection followed by the field containing the virtual table, with underscores in betwee.
+4. Virtual tables created will use the naming convention `collection_field`, where the name of the table is the name of the collection followed by the field containing the virtual table, with underscores in between.
 This can be embedded to any depth for complex fields that contain more complex fields within them (e.g.,  `collection_field1_field2_field3`).

 ### Schema Generation Limitations